metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### Row-restricted sandboxes

-A row-restricted sandbox displays the result of a filtered table based on a [user attribute](../people-and-groups/managing.md#adding-user-attributes), in place of the original table.
+A row-restricted sandbox displays the result of a filtered table based on a [user attribute](../people-and-groups/managing.md#adding-user-attributes).

 A group assigned to a row-restricted sandbox will see a table with some `Filter = "User Attribute"` applied.

-For example, you can create a row-restricted sandbox to filter an Accounts table so that:
+For example, you can create a row-restricted sandbox to filter an Accounts table for a sandboxed group so that:
-- Someone with the user attribute "Basic" will see the rows where `Plan = "Basic"`.
+- A sandboxed person with the user attribute "Basic" will see the rows where `Plan = "Basic"`.
-- Someone with the user attribute "Premium" will only see the rows where `Plan = "Premium"`.
+- A sandboxed person with the user attribute "Premium" will only see the rows where `Plan = "Premium"`.

+For more info, see [Choosing user attributes for sandboxing](#choosing-user-attributes-for-sandboxing).

 ### Advanced sandboxes